alexfigliolia/typescript-dev-server/README.md

 ```

 ### Running your Dev Server
-To run your dev server, you can simply run `node path/to/yourDevServer.ts`.
-If you're writing your dev server in typescript, you can choose to compile and run it using `tsc` and `node` or opt for an all-in-one solution such as `ts-node`.
+To run your dev server, you can simply run `node path/to/yourDevServer.js`.
+If you're writing your dev server in typescript, you can compile and run it using `tsc` and `node` or opt for an all-in-one solution such as `ts-node` or `tsx`.